harksys/npmvet/README.md

     $ npmvet -r ci

-If you plan on using NPM Vet with a CI build, to ensure that builds on pass if package verisons match, then use this option.
-It will fail a build if any mismatches are found:
+To prevent your CI builds passing with mismatched package versions, use the CI renderer.
+If any package version mismatches are found, the build will fail:

 ![](./.github/ci-error.png?raw=true)

-Or if there are no mismatches, your build will continue:
+Or if there are no mismatching package versions, your build will continue (and hopefully pass!):

 ![](./.github/ci-success.png?raw=true)